endurantgames/cosmiclegends/src/classes/psychic.md

 At the start of Volume 2, choose an ability from this list or the Volume 1 list.

 ::::::::::: ability-list ::::::::::::
-TBD

-:   to be determined

-TBD

-:   to be determined
+Psychic Healing

+:   As a move, you can use your mental powers to heal someone else.
+    They regain Health equal to the Effectiveness of a Power roll.

+Mind Over Matter

+:   You can keep yourself conscious through sheer force of will.
+    Instead of losing Health, you can lose an equal amount of Might.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 3 Abilities

-At the start of Volume 3, choose an ability from this list, the Volume 1 list, or the Volume 2 list.
+At the start of Volume 3, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
-TBD

-:   to be determined
+Power Overwhelming

+:   Your capacity for psionics is extraordinary, even for a hero.
+    Increase your maximum Might to 15.

 TBD